Natolin

-Natolin (/pl/) is a neighbourhood and a City Information System area located in Warsaw, Poland, within the district of Ursynów.
-It is a predominantly mid-rise multifamily residential area, with a smaller presence of low-rise single-family housing in the southwest.

-Most of its area consists of the mid-rise multifamily housing estates of Natolin and Wyżyny.
-In the southwest is also located the neighbourhood of Moczydło, consisting of low-rise single-family housing.
-The area also includes the Natolin station of the M1 line of the Warsaw Metro rapid transit underground system.
-Additionally, the neighbourhood is widely associated with the Natolin Park, that contains Potocki Palace.
+Natolin (/pl/) is a neighbourhood, and a City Information System area, in Warsaw, Poland, within the Ursynów district.
+It is a predominantly a high-rise multifamily residential area, with housing estates of Wolica, and Wyżyny, and with a smaller presence of low-rise single-family housing in Moczydło, located in the southwest.
+The neighbourhood also includes the Natolin station of the M1 line of the Warsaw Metro rapid transit underground system.
+Additionally, the neighbourhood is widely associated with the Natolin Park, which contains Potocki Palace.
 They are placed just outside its boundaries, within the district of Wilanów.

-By 1528, the small farming community of Moczydło was present in the area.
-Between 1780 and 1783, the Potocki Palace, designed in the Neoclassical style, was also constructed nearby.
+The village of Moczydło was present in the area by 1528.
+Between 1780 and 1783, the Potocki Palace, was also buil nearby.
 It became a residence of the Czartoryski and, later, Potocki families.
 The palace was rebuilt in its current form in 1838.
-In 1879, a horse stable was built in Moczydło, and the village became specialised in breeding horses for the local upper class.
-In the 1930s, it became a supplier for the newly opened, nearby Służewiec Horse Racing Track, and remained as such until Second World War.
+In 1879, a horse stable was built in Moczydło, as the village became specialised in breeding horses for the local upper class.
+In the 1930s, it became a supplier for the newly-opened nearby Służewiec Racecourse, and remained as such until Second World War.
 The area was incorporated into Warsaw in 1951.
-Throughout the 1980s and 1990s, the housing estates of Natolin and Wyżyny, consisting of multifamily residential buildings, were constructed in the neighborhood.
+Throughout the 1980s and 1990s, the housing estates of Wolica and Wyżyny, were developed in Natolin, featuring high-rise apartment buildings.
 In 1995, the Natolin station of the Warsaw Metro opened.

+Toponomy

+The name Natolin was given by nobility and landowners Aleksander Stanisław Potocki and Anna Tyszkiewicz, the owners of the Potocki Palace, to celebrate the birth of their daughter, Natalia Potocka in 1807.
+It became associated with the Natolin Woods, which contained the aforementioned palace.
+In the 1980s, the name was used for an urban development area, containing the housing estates of Wolica and Wyżyny.